JavaForRetards/.github/summaries/3-methods-and-classes.md

 	}

 	public void printLegNumber() {
-		System.out.println("This animal has %s legs!", this.legNumberName);
+		System.out.printf("This animal has %s legs!", this.legNumberName);
 	}
 }
 ```